badrkacimi/Gestion-Incident-FrontEnd/README.md

 # Gestion-Incident-FrontEnd-
- * @license AngularJS v1.5.8, bootstap 3
+ * @license AngularJS v1.5.8, CSS, bootstap 3

 # How to run
 Make sure you are running the REST API on port 8080